 - 2 teaspoons fresh lime juice

-In a medium bowl, whisk together the soy sauce, honey and Chinese five-spice powder.
+- In a medium bowl, whisk together the soy sauce, rice wine vinegar, honey and Chinese five-spice powder.
 Add the sliced steak and toss to combine.

-While the kabobs cook, combine the yogurt, cucumbers, mint and lime juice in a small bowl and stir to combine.
+- While the kabobs cook, combine the yogurt, cucumbers, garlic, mint and lime juice in a small bowl and stir to combine.
 Taste and season with salt and pepper.